-When the battery of your Windows 10 laptop or tablet reaches low level, Windows alerts you by displaying a notification on the screen.
+When the battery of your Windows 10 laptop or tablet reaches the low level, Windows alerts you by displaying a notification on the screen.
 However, Windows 10 doesn’t alert you when the battery is fully (100%) charged.

-Many users believe that leaving your laptop or tablet plugged in and charging all the time reduces the lifespan of battery.
+Many users believe that leaving your laptop or tablet plugged in and charging all the time reduces the lifespan of the battery.
 A quick web search reveals that leaving your laptop plugged is okay and might not reduce battery lifespan significantly.
 That said, experts suggest one should keep a watch on battery’s temperature when plugged in for a long time.
 If the battery is overheating, it’s a good idea to unplug your laptop.

 Most of the OEMs include a power manager these days to avoid overcharging batteries.
-A power manager software usually displays a notification when the battery reaches 100% level, and stops the battery from overcharging.
+A power manager software usually displays a notification when the battery reaches 100% level and stops the battery from overcharging.

-Get full battery alert in Windows 10
+Get full battery alert in Windows 10 using Visual Basic Script

 If there is no dedicated power manager software on your Windows 10 laptop or tablet and you want to get a notification when the battery is fully (100%) charged, you can use small workaround offered by John Howard to get full battery notification on Windows 10.